iicdii/melon-chart-parser/README.md

 'DP2000' (태교)
 ```

-or if type is 'year' you can send genre by genre parameter below value.
+or if type is 'year' you can send genre parameter below value.

 ```
 'KPOP' (KPOP),